IntuitivTechnology/SearchBundle/README.md

   indexes:
     enable_event_listener: ~ # Default to false, enables an Event listener that automatically update/create a mapped entity index
     min_score: ~ # Default to 0.8.
 Minimum score for the MATCH_AGAINST mysql function
+    use_result_cache: ~ # Default to false.
+Enables the Doctrine result cache for 3600s
     projects:
       classname: 'ACMEBundle\Entity\EntityFQCN'
       identifier: id #identifier fieldName